sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 $ git gui
 $ git ls-tree -d HEAD                          # Tree object including the mode and the name of each item and the SHA value
 $ git difftool
+$ git reflog                                   # keeps a record of all commits that are or were referenced in your repo at any time
 $ git gc
 $ git help <verb>                              # Find out more
 $ git command --help                           # When in doubt, use git help